j-entra/quartz/content/books/Awaken-the-Giant-Within.md

 - We must make sure that we live our lives in the present and respond to things that are real, not to our fears of what once was or what might someday be.

 - The key thing to remember is that we don’t move away from real pain; we move away from what we believe will lead to pain.
+-
+- Every change you’ve ever made in your life only took a moment.

 ----